-DNAinfo, Gothamist shut down a week after employees unionize
+Billionaire pulls the plug on DNAinfo, Gothamist after employees unionize

 The announcement marks a dramatic change of fortune for staffers at the two websites.
 Last week, reporters and editors there were celebrating a successful vote to form a union.
 The efforts to organize began in the spring after DNAinfo bought Gothamist.

-Related: Reporter wounded during arrest at event with Virginia GOP governor candidate

 But Ricketts refused to recognize the union, which meant that the National Labor Relations Board had to conduct an official vote.
+In September, Ricketts explained his opposition to unions on his blog.

+"I believe unions promote a corrosive us-against-them dynamic that destroys the esprit de corps businesses need to succeed," he wrote.
+"And that corrosive dynamic makes no sense in my mind where an entrepreneur is staking his capital on a business that is providing jobs and promoting innovation."

-Workers overwhelmingly voted to join the Writers Guild, which meant that Ricketts and management would have to bargain with the union going forward.
+Nevertheless, workers overwhelmingly voted to join the Writers Guild last week, which meant that Ricketts and management would have to bargain with the union going forward.

-Ricketts' message was posted on the websites around 5:00 on Thursday, the same time staff members were informed of his decision.
+Ricketts' message about the shut down was posted on the websites around 5:00 on Thursday, the same time staff members were informed of his decision.

+Gothamist-affiliated sites in Washington, D.C., Chicago, Los Angeles and San Francisco will also be shuttered.

-Staff members at the two sites were apparently floored by the announcement.
+Staff members were apparently floored by the announcement.

+Related: NYC terror attack: Journalists covering a crime right in their backyard

 "It was literally like the daily flow of the newsroom came to a screeching halt," said Scott Heins, a photojournalist at Gothamist.
 "It was just an absolutely normal day at the office and then someone said 'oh my god the email' and then everyone checked their work email.
 Some of my colleagues burst into tears really quickly, others shouted.
 It was immediate shock when we got the email."

+Rachel Holliday Smith, a reporter for DNAinfo who covered the Brooklyn neighborhood of Crown Heights, told CNNMoney that Ricketts' decision will hurt "all New Yorkers who care about news in their cities and neighborhoods."

+"I've been getting a lot of messages of support from readers thanking me for my coverage, which is heartbreaking because I truly don't know now who will provide thorough, on-the-ground reporting in large swaths of the city, as we did," Smith said.
+"There are so many people whose stories were told by DNAinfo and Gothamist.
+Those voices have been snuffed out.
+I say this often but it's worth repeating: support local journalism in any way you can."

 In the email to employees, which was provided to CNNMoney by a staffer, Ricketts said they will be placed on paid administrative leave beginning Friday and ending on February 2.
-They'll receive their full salary and benefits until then unless they start working full-time elsewhere.
+They'll receive their full salary and benefits until then, unless they start working full-time elsewhere.

 He said that management plans to reach out to the Writers Guild on Friday "to engage promptly in a good faith negotiation about the effects of the DNAinfo/Gothamist February 2, 2018 shutdown."